 5. Animal Rocks

 On the edge of Kurunegala there are a host of rocks which seem to resemble animal shapes and have been named after various animals.
 They are not instantly recogniseable but get up close to them and you will see tortoises and lions.
-This is not something obvious but remember, I’m going off the beaten track here.
+This is not something obvious but remember, I’m going a wee bit off the wheaten craic here.

 If you do head to Kurunegala in Sri Lanka check those 5 things out and let me know how you get on.
 I loved the whole non-touristy aspect of it all and recommend it.
 It just proves if you can find decent things to do in Kurunegala, you can find stuff to do anywhere!